 Treating an Alzheimer’s patient at-home has the advantage of giving them an environment that they’re already comfortable with.
 This will help make it easier for them to enjoy their day-to-day life and be comfortable with others that are present in that same environment.

-As their sense of judgement and mental control gradually degrade over time, they may feel uneasy moving about their own home.
+As their sense of judgment and mental control gradually degrade over time, they may feel uneasy moving about their own home.

 Caregivers can help increase their confidence by keeping their home neat and organized, ensuring hazards won’t harm them.